seutje/squiglies/DEVLOG.md

 2025-11-13 - Phase 1 rendering + physics shell
 - Introduced SceneManager, CameraController, and PhysicsWorld modules that stand up the Three.js scene, OrbitControls camera, and Rapier-backed debug stack.
 - Replaced the placeholder canvas loop in `App` with a combined physics + render RAF tick, plus resize handling and on-canvas debug meshes.
+2025-11-13 - Phase 2 audio core
+- Added TrackRegistry, AudioManager, and TransportControls to cover playback, seek, and DOM wiring with unlock messaging per the plan.
+- Updated the HTML/CSS shell plus PLAN to reflect the completed transport UX, and seeded Jest coverage for the registry metadata contract.